kadamwhite/talks/2013/wcchi/wordbone-pressback-slides.md

 WordPress serves your data

-Backbone fetches that data, and does stuff with it
+Backbone fetches that data, does stuff with it